jbush001/NyuziProcessor/tools/emulator/README.md

 program.
 This is not installed by default, but will be in the build directory for the toolchain:

-    echo <address> | <path to toolchain>/build/bin/llvm-symbolizer -demangle -obj=<program>.elf
+    echo <address> | <path to toolchain source directory>/build/bin/llvm-symbolizer -demangle -obj=<program>.elf

 ### Tracing

 Another way of debugging is to enable verbose instruction logging.
-In the Makefile, under the run target, add -v to the parameters for the SIMULATOR command.
+Modify the commandline to add the -v
+parameter:

     bin/emulator -v program.hex

 This will dump every memory and register transfer to the console.

-Many programs already create a .lst file when they are built, but one can be created manually:
+Many test programs have a target to build the list file, but one can be created manually:

     /usr/local/llvm-nyuzi/bin/llvm-objdump --disassemble program.elf > program.lst 2> /dev/null